- Non-fungible tokens (NFTs) are a type of digital currency that is unique and non-replicable

 Most property listing services available today are privately owned and don’t have a centralized database for cross-referencing.
 Real estate is historically a “pen and pencil” business, often relying on old and inefficient methods to keep track of transactions and records.
 Even worse, those services often require users to pay hefty subscription fees.

 However, moving those property listing services to a single decentralized blockchain-based server creates a uniform and secured database accessible to everyone.
+For example, prospects can use decentralized finance (DeFi) services to make unbiased investments or purchasing decisions.
 Also, since the data is vetted and stored securely, third parties can’t interfere with it by inflating the price or listing fraudulent information.

 How you can benefit from blockchain technology